Tommy Wiseau: Background

-Wiseau is very secretive about his early life.
-In various interviews, he has claimed to have lived in France "a long time ago"; claimed he grew up in New Orleans, Louisiana; and described having "an entire family" in Chalmette, Louisiana.
-In a 2010 interview with Crikey, Wiseau gave an age which would indicate he was born in 1968 or 1969, but friend Greg Sestero claims in his 2013 memoir The Disaster Artist that his brother's girlfriend obtained copies of Wiseau's U.S. immigration papers and found that Wiseau was born "much earlier" than he claimed, in an Eastern Bloc country in the mid- to late-1950s.
+Wiseau maintains privacy regarding his early life.
+He has claimed to have lived in France "a long time ago"; claimed he grew up in New Orleans; and described having "an entire family" in the New Orleans suburb of Chalmette, Louisiana.
+In a 2010 interview with Crikey, Wiseau gave an age which would indicate he was born in 1968 or 1969, but Greg Sestero claims in his 2013 memoir The Disaster Artist that his brother's girlfriend obtained copies of Wiseau's U.S. immigration papers and found that Wiseau was born "much earlier" than he claimed, in an Eastern Bloc country in the mid- to late-1950s.

-In his 2016 documentary Room Full of Spoons, Rick Harper, a longtime associate of Wiseau, claims to have researched Wiseau's background and concluded that he is Polish and originally from the city of Poznań, and that he was born in 1955.
-Wiseau confirmed publicly for the first time, in November 2017, that he is originally from Europe: "Long story short, I grew up in Europe a long time ago, but I'm American and very proud of it."
+In his 2016 documentary Room Full of Spoons, Rick Harper, a longtime associate of Wiseau, claimed to have researched Wiseau's background and concluded that he was born in 1955 in Poznań, Poland, and that his birth name was Tomasz Wieczorkiewicz.
+In November 2017, Wiseau confirmed publicly for the first time that he is originally from Europe: "Long story short, I grew up in Europe a long time ago, but I'm American and very proud of it."

-In The Disaster Artist, Sestero asserts that Wiseau revealed to him—through "fantastical, sad, self-contradictory stories"—that as a young adult he moved to Strasbourg, France, where he adopted the name "Pierre" and worked as a restaurant dishwasher.
-According to Sestero, Wiseau described being wrongfully arrested following a drug raid at a hostel and being traumatised by his mistreatment by the French police, which led him to immigrate to the U.S. to purportedly live with an aunt and uncle in Chalmette.
+In The Disaster Artist, Sestero asserted that Wiseau revealed to him—through "fantastical, sad, self-contradictory stories"—that as a young adult he moved to Strasbourg, France, where he adopted the name "Pierre" and worked as a restaurant dishwasher.
+According to Sestero, Wiseau described being wrongfully arrested following a drug raid at a hostel and being traumatized by his mistreatment by the French police, which led him to immigrate to the United States to live with an aunt and uncle in Chalmette.
 These claims have not been verified.

-Sestero (the only source Wiseau is alleged to have told this to) asserts that after Wiseau had lived in Louisiana for some amount of time, he subsequently moved to San Francisco, California, where he worked as a street vendor selling toys to tourists near Fisherman's Wharf.
+Sestero stated that after Wiseau lived in Louisiana for some amount of time, he subsequently moved to San Francisco, where he worked as a street vendor selling toys to tourists near Fisherman's Wharf.
 Wiseau supposedly gained the nickname "The Birdman" for his bird toys, which were only popular in Europe at the time; this led him to legally change his name when he became a U.S. citizen to Thomas Pierre Wiseau, taking the French word for "bird" (oiseau) and replacing the O with the W of his birth name.

-Around this time, Wiseau also claims to have obtained a degree in psychology from Laney Community College in Oakland, asserting that he had graduated on the honor roll.
+Around this time, Wiseau also claims to have obtained a degree in psychology from Laney College in Oakland, California, asserting that he had graduated on the honor roll.